Beth's 5 year Anniversary

 I would say working here will suit anyone who enjoys working hard, but who can also play just as hard.
 While we all put the time in, we also all enjoy a good laugh and drink or two (when allowed).
 You’ll fit in here if you’re someone who doesn’t take themselves too seriously and who likes to get involved in every aspect of the business.
 Trust me, if you have the chance, you don’t want to miss out working at Interlink.

-Yes, Interlink Recruitment is always on the lookout for ambitious, fun, friendly recruitment consultants to join the team.
-If you’re looking for a new position which offers great incentives and where you can flourish professionally, send an up-to-date copy of your CV to Beth today!
-Email - email@example.com.
+Interlink Recruitment is always on the lookout for ambitious, fun, friendly recruitment consultants to join the team.
+If you’re looking for a new position that offers great incentives and where you can flourish professionally, send an up-to-date copy of your CV to Beth today!
+Email - firstname.lastname@example.org.